prat345/amazon-clone/README.md

 # Amazon Clone MERN-stack project

-The purpose of this project is to build a MERN-STACK e-commerce website which i choose to replicate from Amazon.com.
-This project is follows the tutorial of building MERN-stack website, more information can be found with the link below.
-Also i have made some adjustments to make the website more functional.
+The purpose of this project is to build a MERN-Stack e-commerce website which i choose to replicate from [Amazon](https://www.amazon.com/).
+The clone website has many main features similar to of Amazon which the user can interact for example sign in, sign up, update user, search & sort products, add to cart, make payment, track orders etc.
+This project follows the tutorial of building MERN-stack website, more information can be found with the link below.
+Also i have made some adjustments to make the website more realistic.

 ![amazona](/frontend/public/images/amazon-clone.png)